 Design Phase Timeline

-One week to one month: Contact your city department about building codes, permits and other requirements.
-You need to set up an on-site consultation with experts, and you need to have your space measured by a professional.
+One week to one month: Call your city department to learn about building codes, requirements and permits.
+You also need to consult with experts and have your space measured.

 Construction Phase Timeline